rebelsky/csc207c/_mps/classical-encryption.md

 * `private static int letter2int(char letter)`, which converts a lowercase letter to the corresponding integer.
 For example, `letter2int('c')` should return `2`.
 * `private static char int2letter(int i)`, which does the reverse.
 That is, it should convert `0` to `'a'`, `1` to 'b', and so on and so forth.
-* `public String caesarEncrypt(String str, char letter)`, which uses the Caeser Cipher to encrypt a string consisting of only lowercase letters, using the given letter as the "key".
+* `public static String caesarEncrypt(String str, char letter)`, which uses the Caeser Cipher to encrypt a string consisting of only lowercase letters, using the given letter as the "key".
 * `public static String caesarDecrypt(String str, char letter)`, which uses the Caeser Cipher to encrypt a string consisting of only lowercase letters, using the given letter as the "key".
 * `public static String vigenereEncrypt(String str, String key)`, which uses the Vigenère Cipher to encrypt a string consisting of only lowercase letters, using the given key (which also consists of only lowercase letters).
 * `public static String vigenereDecrypt(String str, String key)`, which uses the Vigenère Cipher to decrypt a string consisting of only lowercase letters, using the given key (which also consists of only lowercase letters).